-Each member of the Board of Directors of Intevac (the "Corporation"), is responsible for conducting the Corporation's business in a manner that demonstrates a commitment to the highest standards of integrity.
+Each member of the Board is responsible for conducting the Corporation's business in a manner that demonstrates a commitment to the highest standards of integrity.
 It is the intent of this Code to apply the same high standards of integrity and ethics to directors as are applied to Intevac's officers and employees.